wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-headnode.md

 <properties
- pageTitle="Criar um nó principal do Pacote HPC em uma VM do Azure | Microsoft Azure" description="Saiba como usar o portal do Azure e o modelo de implantação do Gerenciador de Recursos para criar um nó principal do Pacote HPC da Microsoft em uma VM do Azure." services="virtual-machines-windows" documentationCenter="" authors="dlepow"
+ pageTitle="Create an HPC Pack head node in an Azure VM | Microsoft Azure" description="Learn how to use the Azure portal and the Resource Manager deployment model to create a Microsoft HPC Pack head node in an Azure VM." services="virtual-machines-windows" documentationCenter="" authors="dlepow"